superdesk/web-publisher/docs/components/Storage/usage.rst

 Usage
 =====

-Creating storage agnostic objects
+Creating storage-agnostic objects
 ---------------------------------

 The **Factory** allows you to create objects.
-Let's say you need to instantiate a new **Article** object, which next you would want to persist into the persistence storage.
+Let's say you need to instantiate a new **Article** object, which you would want to persist in the persistence storage.

-You would use the following code to do that:
+You could use the following code to do that:

 .. code-block:: php